-While this gives you a rough guide, ensure that net carbs are in the 20- 50g range for the ketogenic diet or 50-100g for low-carb.
+While this gives you a rough guide, ensure that net carbs are in the 20- 50g range for the ketogenic diet (start at 20g) or 50-100g for low-carb.

-To learn more on the difference between a low-carb and ketogenic diet click here.
+Learn more on the difference between a low-carb and ketogenic diet.

 Do I Really Need To Track Macros?

 Ultimately, you will need to track the macro-nutrients in your diet for a period.
 This ensures that you are eating the correct ratio of fat, protein and carbs for you to enter ketosis.
 Note that this ratio will be slightly different for everyone.

 After you have tracked your macros for a while, you start to get a feel for what you are eating over a day.

 Over time, you will not need to track them on a daily basis.

 You will be able to tell if you are in ketosis by how you feel and also by testing for ketones.

 When you are starting out, my suggestion is that you spend a few weeks increasing healthy fats in your diet and reducing carbs.
 Spend time figuring out this new style of eating without worrying about ratios of fats, carbs and protein.